That Time My Heart Broke. Literally. – Part 19 (The “Stop Being Nice to Me, Consarn It!” Chapter)

-It’s Wednesday night, so the heart story continues.
+It’s Wednesday night, so this series continues.

 Picking up from last week -

-I was pretty much complaining (When am I not, right?) – talking about how I would not accept almost any friendly or loving gestures from anyone – ’cause I was so needlessly stubborn, and all.
+I was pretty much complaining (When am I not, right?) – talking about how I would not accept almost any friendly or loving gestures from anyone.
+‘Cause I was so needlessly stubborn, and all.

 “Hey world, you’re not allowed to just be nice to me.
 You have to be nice to me for the right reasons.
 And the right reasons do not include the fact that I’m sick.
 Call me when I’m out of the hospital, yo!”